 Best places to stay in Osaka Bay:

 7. Tennoji area, home to Shinsekai and Tsutenkaku Tower

 Tennoji is the south end district of Osaka.
-It is the third major downtown hub after Kita and Miami.
+It is the third major downtown hub after Kita and Minami.
 This up-and-coming shopping, dining and entertainment district offers a lot of things to do and see.

 Stay in Tennoji, you will be close to popular attractions such as Abeno Harukas, Shinsekai retro entertainment district, Tennoji-koen Park, Tennoji Zoo, Liberty Osaka Museum, Sumiyoshi Taisha Shrine and Shitenno-ji Buddhist Temple.

 Rising 300 meters above Kintetsu Abenobashi Station, the skyscraper Abeno Harukas is one of Japan’s tallest buildings.
 The Harukas observatory offers a fabulous view over the city of Osaka, Kobe, Wakayama, and the Inland Sea.
 If you want to stay in this area, the Osaka Marriott Miyako Hotel is a good option for you.
 There’s also the Abeno Harukas Art Museum inside the building.

 The retro entertainment area of Shinsekai Neighborhood (New World) is home to Tsutenkaku Tower (Osaka Tower), Spa World, and the famous dish kushikatsu.
 Tsutenkaku Tower looks very much like the Eiffel Tower.
 Spa World is a large bath complex with a great number of pools on an Asian themed floor and a European themed floor.

 Located very close to Tennoji Station, you will find a gorgeous Tennoji Park, a great play to visit for families with children.
 The park grounds are home to an art museum, Tennoji Zoo, a pond, Shitenno-ji, a Buddhist temple.